mrstefangrimm/TemplateStateMachine/README.md

 };
 ```

+#### Step 2

-Next is to define the events and the transitions.
+Define the events and the transitions.
 Events can be empty classes or classes with attributes.
 Often events are just used to trigger a state change and do not have attributes.

 ```C++
 // Event